 BRIEF HISTORY OF WOODLAWN

-Woodlawn School is located on a four-acre site in the western section of Hopewell.
-It was built in 1917, and additions were constructed in 1937, 1938 and 1953.
+Woodlawn Learning Center is located on a four-acre site in the western section of Hopewell.
+It was built in 1917, and additions were constructed in 1937, 1938, and 1953.
 The building contains twenty-six classrooms, a library, an auditorium, and a cafeteria.
 There are three mobile classrooms.

 Woodlawn has housed grades two through five as a Hopewell Elementary School.
 On September 9, 1977, Woodlawn lost ten classrooms, two bathrooms, and two offices in a fire.
 On September 14, 1977, Woodlawn went on a split shift schedule at Dupont School (12:30- 4:30 p.m.).
 On December 1, 1977, the staff and students of grades two through four returned to Woodlawn.
 Grade five was relocated to Carter G. Woodson School.